syntaxsurge/FlareCred/README.md

+# FlareCred – AI-Assisted Talent Verification on Flare

+FlareCred is a full-stack Next.js 14 SaaS that brings candidates, issuers, recruiters and administrators together to mint, verify and explore on-chain credentials secured by Flare’s DID, FDC, FTSO and RNG protocols.

 ## 1. Platform Architecture Overview

 A quick-scan map of **where code lives** and **how a request moves** through the stack.